s-mrb/Docker-Notes/README.md

 ### Important Points

-#### Difference between CMD and ENTRYPOINT
+#### Difference between RUN, CMD and ENTRYPOINT

-- ENTRYPOINT: command to run when container starts.
-- CMD: command to run when container starts or arguments to ENTRYPOINT if specified.
+All three instructions (`RUN`, `CMD` and `ENTRYPOINT`) can be specified in shell form or exec form

+- `RUN`: executes command(s) in a new layer and creates a new image.
+E.g., it is often used for installing software packages.
+- `ENTRYPOINT`: allows to specify a command along with the parameters.
+- `CMD`: runs the default program that we want to execute once the container run.
+E.g., after making the base image and installing all the dependencies for mysql server we have to run the server inside the container, this `CMD` tells the container the instruction that it should run to starts the mysql server.

-You can override any of them when running docker run.
+You can override `CMD` and `ENTRYPOINT` when running docker run.

-Difference between CMD and ENTRYPOINT **by example**:
+Difference between `CMD` and `ENTRYPOINT` **by example**:

     docker run -it --rm yourcontainer /bin/bash            <-- /bin/bash overrides CMD
                                                            <-- /bin/bash does not override ENTRYPOINT